MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/unified/updating-mac-apps.md

 Until that time, just like the components, you'll need to switch any NuGet Package you have included in your project to a version that supports the Unified APIs and do a clean build afterwards.

 > [!IMPORTANT]
-> **NOTE:** If you have an error in the form _"Error 3 Cannot include both 'monomac.dll' and 'Xamarin.Mac.dll' in the same Xamarin.Mac project - 'Xamarin.Mac.dll' is referenced explicitly, while 'monomac.dll' is referenced by 'xxx, Version=0.0.000, Culture=neutral, PublicKeyToken=null'"_ after converting your application to the Unified APIs, it is typically due to having either a component or NuGet Package in the project that has not been updated to the Unified API.
+> If you have an error in the form _"Error 3 Cannot include both 'monomac.dll' and 'Xamarin.Mac.dll' in the same Xamarin.Mac project - 'Xamarin.Mac.dll' is referenced explicitly, while 'monomac.dll' is referenced by 'xxx, Version=0.0.000, Culture=neutral, PublicKeyToken=null'"_ after converting your application to the Unified APIs, it is typically due to having either a component or NuGet Package in the project that has not been updated to the Unified API.
 You'll need to remove the existing component/NuGet, update to a version that supports the Unified APIs and do a clean build.

 ## Enabling 64 Bit Builds of Xamarin.Mac Apps